Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Isaji," ranked by the total number of "Good!" votes.

-勲 means "merit, distinguished service, medal of honor."
+勲 means "merit, decoration, distinguished service."

 Achievement - Something accomplished, especially by ability or effort.